-All Geography majors take part in field courses that involve several days in the field away from Auckland.
-These are a popular feature of the Geography programme and provide a valuable opportunity to apply your learning to the real world.
+The Geography major includes field courses that involve several days in the field away from Auckland.
+These are a popular feature of the Geography major and provide a valuable opportunity to apply your learning to the real world.

 If you have studied Geography in secondary school we will build upon your experience.
 If not, our Stage I courses will quickly bring you up to speed.
 You will find that geographers have a world of opportunity for study.